Assignment 1: Input, Output, Variables.

 The goal of this assignment is for you to be able to construct programs in Java that

 - use methods to get simple user input

-- use variables for storing values, and expressions for computing values.
+- use variables for storing values, and expressions for computing values,

-- use methods for output, both text and graphics.
+- use methods for text output.

 Resources and links

 Download the zip file for assignment 1 and extract it to an

 folder in your home folder.
 It should contain templates for the Java program that will be marked.
 Note this file is different from the zip file for the lab exercises.

 Read through the whole assignment to see what you need to do.

 When you have submitted this file, check that you can read the file listed on the submission page, and complete the submission process.